Skip to Main Content

 Planning Your Visit

 Fox & Fiddle is at 71800 Rancho Mirage Lane, Suite 101, Rancho Mirage, CA 92270.
 Given the plaza or mixed-use setting, parking is likely surface-level and plentiful by desert standards, which is the default infrastructure for this type of address in the Coachella Valley.
-Phone and website details are not currently listed in public directories, so the most reliable approach is to visit in person or check local aggregators for current hours before making the drive.
-Reservation requirements are not confirmed, and given the pub-format category, walk-in availability is plausible for most standard dining hours, though weekend evenings in a resort city can shift that calculation.
+Check current hours before making the drive.
+The venue is walk-in friendly.
 Those planning a broader Rancho Mirage dining itinerary should consult our full Rancho Mirage restaurants guide for context on how Fox & Fiddle sits relative to the full range of options in the city.

 Fast Comparison